lkdo/QuadrotorSim/README.md

 # QuadrotorSim
-This repository contains a quadrotor simulation in Python code
+This repository contains a quadrotor simulation in Python code.
+Currently under development.